Approximation by Quad Meshes in Laguerre Geometry: Abstract

 \section{Abstract}

 We study analogs of planar-quadrilateral meshes in Laguerre sphere geometry and the approximation of smooth surfaces by them.
-These new \emph{Laguerre meshes} can be viewed as watertight surfaces formed by planar quadrilaterals (corresponding to the vertices of a mesh), strips of right circular cones (representing the edges), and spherical faces.
+These new \emph{Laguerre meshes} can be viewed as watertight surfaces formed by planar quadrilaterals , strips of right circular cones (representing the edges), and spherical panels.
 In the smooth limit, we get an analog of conjugate nets in Laguerre geometry, which we call \emph{Laguerre conjugate nets} with respect to an attached sphere congruence.
-We introduce the notion of \emph{Laguerre conjugate directions}, provide a method for computing them, and apply them to approximate surfaces by L-meshes with prescribed radii of spherical faces.
+We introduce the notion of \emph{Laguerre conjugate directions}, provide a method for computing them, and apply them to approximate surfaces by L-meshes with prescribed radii of spherical panels.

 \notforarxiv{ \begin{highlights} \item Analogs of planar-quadrilateral meshes in Laguerre sphere geometry are introduced and studied. \item Laguerre conjugate nets are defined and studied. \item A computational framework for approximating smooth surfaces with L-nets is presented. \end{highlights} }